|

 I have found that Sybil and Benny will get tired of the same foods

-everyday..
+everyday.
 So I try to give them a few different foods every couple

-much during hibernation..
 I don't want to feed them much either, because

 they are less active..

-The following is some of the foods they will eat. |
+The following is a list of some of the foods they eat.

 |